-Touro College Graduate School of Technology (GST) Alumnus Robert Covu Wins Second Place in Mid-Hudson Regional Business Plan Competition.
+Touro University Graduate School of Technology (GST) Alumnus Robert Covu Wins Second Place in Mid-Hudson Regional Business Plan Competition.

 We recently caught up with Touro GST alum Robert Covu to talk about his award-winning experience at the Mid-Hudson Regional Business Plan Competition, where he took second place.
 Covu, who received his MS in Information Systems at GST (Master of Science in Information Systems | Touro GST), explains his passion for this earth friendly project and offers vital advice for fellow entrepreneurs interested in starting their own business venture.

 Congrats on winning second place in the Mid-Hudson Regional Business Plan Competition!
 Can you tell us a bit about your idea, Recy-Power?
 What need does it fill and how does it work?

 The idea behind Recy-Power is to protect the environment.
 In essence, our technology can trap up to nine toxic gases and then converts them into reusable energy that is transferred into tanks and sold.
 Unlike the cow manure recycling business, which is a $117B industry and requires a substantial investment for equipment, Recy-Power’s model is streamlined and requires a minimal investment as few pieces of equipment and staff are needed to run it.
 An estimated $275,000 is required to set up one recycling site and that site can then produce an annual estimated revenue of $1,825,000.
 While one of our goals is to make the air cleaner in major cities around the world, we also hope to increase safety as we’re reducing the chances of underground infrastructure issues from occurring that can be dangerous for pedestrians. .